A journey from land acquisition to home and garden

 Churamui House is located at 26.4 degrees North, a latitude similar to Southern Florida, the Persian Gulf and Northern Mexico.
 It has annual rainfall of just over 1,800mm (71in), with an average low of 14C (56F) in winter and average high of 32C (89F) in summer.
 It has a humid sub-tropical climate.

 The goal is to develop a tropical-inspired, lush garden at Churamui House.
-The images here (https://raymondjungles.com/) provide inspiration, albeit on a smaller scale, for our garden.
-We are planning to have a reflecting pool at the end of our terrace, and a stone and gravel path bordered by plants.
+The images here (https://raymondjungles.com/) provide inspiration, for our garden.
+With a reflecting pool at the end of our terrace, and a stone and gravel path bordered by plants, the garden is evolving into different zones.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.